SavvyChap/meals_app/README.md

 # meals_app

 A flutter application for storing meal recipes.
+This is an app made simply for learning purposes and is not ended for commercial use.

 ## Getting Started